 UX Designer or a dedicated UX Writer?

-Short answer: somebody who is dedicated to solve all the aforementioned challenges and many more.
+Short answer: somebody who is dedicated to solving all the aforementioned challenges and many more.

 Yes, all the paragraphs above were aiming to skip the best-practices of good microcopy (as many have done it before) and lift up the UX Designers (no irony here) and the value of the UX writing skillset.